At A Glance

 The fighting triggered protests around the world, and there were calls for a ceasefire from the United Nations, United States, European Union, Arab League, Russia and other countries.

-Israeli government officials said Israel set several goals for the offensive, including weakening Hamas by killing its fighters and destroying its rocket arsenal.
-It also bombed a network of tunnels to Gaza from neighbouring Egypt, which had allowed Palestinians to smuggle in weapons.
+Israeli government officials said the offensive’s goals included weakening Hamas by killing its fighters and destroying its rocket arsenal.
+Israel also bombed a network of tunnels to Gaza from neighbouring Egypt, which had allowed Palestinians to smuggle in weapons.

 In July 2010 Israel said it was taking steps to reduce the number of civilian casualties in future wars, and would restrict the use of white phosphorous.